 This post provides an in-depth analysis of the lessons we learned while protecting Gmail users and their inboxes.
 We felt it was about time to share the key lessons we learned the hard way while protecting Gmail for over a decade, so everyone involved in building an online product can benefit from them.
 To that effect, with the help of various Gmail safety leaders and long-time engineers, I distilled these lessons into a 25-minute talk for Enigma called Lessons learned while protecting Gmail.
 While such a short talk is great at providing an overview, it forces you to leave out details that provide deeper insights.
 This blog post is, therefore, meant to fill this gap by sharing a more complete explanation for the lessons that need one and it complements my talk on the subject.
-If you haven't watched it yet, you will find the video of the talk video right below, the slides here and an infographic that summarizes the lessons at the end of this blog post.

 While not explicitly stated during the talk but represented in the infographic, I divided the lessons into three broad areas that conceptually apply to different aspects of product security.
 We found out that thinking in terms of those areas helps us to focus on what we can do to improve security by providing the right framing.
 These areas are:

 Mindset: How do we approach security?
 What are the fundamental principles that we build our security on?
 One of them, for instance, is investing in a strong and diverse security team.

 Strategies: What are the medium-term and long-term design choices and approaches that shape how Gmail is constructed?
 For example, one of our core strategies is to make sure that the Gmail email processing pipeline is resilient to bursts, since spam and malware campaigns come in huge waves.